oztalha/zotero-picker/README.md

 ![A screenshot of the package](https://raw.githubusercontent.com/oztalha/zotero-picker/master/zotero-picker.gif)

 Note: Zotero-picker just inserts the citation keys, not the bibliography.
-Read the next section to learn how to get bibliography into your output file.
+Read the next section to learn how to get your bibliography into your output file.

 ## How